Due to the coronavirus crisis, large social gatherings have been postponed worldwide. Today we're explaining how to Inform your Friends & Family.

 - Send an email announcement to your entire guest list and then give each member of your wedding party a list of guests to contact.
 Ask them to call each guest personally to check they got the email and find out if they plan to attend.

 - Send a digital or formal postponement card.
-You can create great options using Canva or Adobe Spark.
+We have several beautiful designs pre-made and ready for you to use at InvitationsbyWedgewood.com.
+You can also DIY your Change The Date announcement using Canva or Adobe Spark.
 These easy-to-use apps have the option to download and print your design so they can be mailed, sent by text, or shared on your social media accounts.

 Suggested wording for your Message to guests: